by Joy Thierry Llewellyn

 Telling Our Stories the Way Women Do

 All around us nanny goats continue to give birth.
 The first morning, when Alyd had finished his schoolwork and begun hiking up the mountain to join us at a compost pile, we heard him call out excitedly, “Mom, dad, this goat’s having a baby!”
-Sure enough, there was a goat lying on her side grunting like any woman in labour.
+A goat was lying on her side grunting like any woman in labour.

-“Go get Christian,” I told him and he set off at a run, soon reappearing followed by Christian.
-The kid had been born by this time and the mother was already licking it clean.
+“Go get Christian,” I told him, and he set off at a run, soon reappearing followed by our host farmer.
+The kid had been born by this time, and the mother was already licking it clean.
 Christian gently picked up the newborn, and with the mother following, her afterbirth dragging in the dirt, took them both back into the barn for a day of safety and quiet.
 The hens appeared instantly, pecking at the dangling afterbirth.
 Nothing is wasted on a farm.
-By the fifth day, seeing a goat give birth was no longer anything out of the ordinary and Alyd would just keep walking, only taking time to call out, “Goat giving birth behind the shed!” or “Goat givin’ birth near the chicken coop!”
+By the fifth day, seeing a goat give birth was no longer anything out of the ordinary and Alyd would keep walking, only taking time to call out, “Goat giving birth behind the shed!” or “Goat givin’ birth near the chicken coop!”